 1. Volunteer with Audubon's Habitat Team restoring native habitat in Patterson Park.

 2. Purchase native plants from area nurseries (see downloadable list below).

 4. Use the downloadable resources below to start planning your bird-friendly garden, no matter how small or paved.

-5. Apply for an Audubon Bird-Friendly Habitat sign for your home, school, business, or community garden, so you can spread the word to your neighbors!
+5. Apply for Audubon bird-friendly habitat recognition for your home, school, business, or community garden, so you can spread the word to your neighbors!

 Create Bird-Friendly Habitat

 Learn how to share your space with birds and biodiversity by creating bird-friendly habitat at home, work, school, and in your community.